CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 .. function:: CURDATE ()
 .. function:: CURRENT_DATE ()
-.. function:: CURRENT_DATE
+.. c:macro:: CURRENT_DATE
-.. function:: SYS_DATE
+.. c:macro:: SYS_DATE
-.. function:: SYSDATE
+.. c:macro:: SYSDATE

     **CURDATE** (), **CURRENT_DATE**, **CURRENT_DATE** (), **SYS_DATE** and **SYSDATE** are used interchangeably and they return the current date as the **DATE** type (*MM*/*DD*/*YYYY* or *YYYY*-*MM*-*DD*).
 The unit is day.